-- Amounts reimbursed by any health plan

-- COBRA premiums

-- Cosmetic surgery, unless expenses are necessary to correct a deformity arising from, or directly related to, a congenital abnormality, a personal injury resulting from an accident or trauma, or a disfiguring disease.

-- Covered expenses incurred before the effective date of your participation in the plan

-- Covered expenses you also claim as a deduction on your federal income tax return

-- Custodial care

-- Fees for fitness or exercise classes, except when prescribed by a doctor as medically necessary

-- Fees for weight loss programs, except when prescribed by a doctor as medically necessary

-- Funeral and burial expenses
+- Amounts reimbursed by any health plan - COBRA premiums - Cosmetic surgery, unless expenses are necessary to correct a deformity arising from, or directly related to, a congenital abnormality, a personal injury resulting from an accident or trauma, or a disfiguring disease. - Covered expenses incurred before the effective date of your participation in the Plan - Covered expenses you also claim as a deduction on your federal income tax return - Custodial care - Fees for fitness or exercise classes, except when prescribed by a doctor as medically necessary - Fees for weight loss programs, except when prescribed by a doctor as medically necessary - Funeral and burial expenses

 - Health and beauty supplies

 - Health club memberships

 - Marriage counseling

 - Maternity clothing

-- Over-the counter medications to treat illness or injury, unless ordered by a physician and accompanied by a prescription.

-- Plan premiums or contributions for your coverage or that of your dependents under the Pearson medical, dental and vision plans - Premiums for another health plan (such as your spouse's plan) or any other insurance policy - Wigs (except when purchased upon the advice of a physician for the mental health of a patient who has lost all his or her hair from a disease).
+- Plan premiums or contributions for your coverage or that of your dependents under the Plan's medical, dental and/or vision programs

+- Premiums for another health plan (such as your spouse's plan) or any other insurance policy

+- Wigs (except when purchased upon the advice of a physician for the mental health of a patient who has lost all his or her hair from a disease).